fernandosolivas/awesome-prompts/frontend-react-development.md

 6. **Document Decisions** - Explain complex implementations

 **Remember**: Always prioritize production-ready, well-typed, performant code that follows established patterns and can be easily maintained by the development team.

+* Use only data extract of repository and files in project